Dorm Packing Checklist

 Dorm packing checklist: laundry basket

-I believe these free PDF printable checklist could be invaluable for both students and parents to have, regardless of how the semester turns out.
-Because even if you end up staying in a dorm the entire time, wouldn’t it be a great relief to have tips all ready to go so that packing up your dorm room is so much easier on the other end.
+I believe these free PDF printable checklist could be invaluable for both students and parents to have.
+They make packing up your dorm room is so much easier on the other end.

 Dorm packing checklist final sweep